MauricioRoman/BlackJack/README.txt

 Any additional game play features are optional, but welcome."

-I opted to submit the challenge using C.
+I opted to submit the challenge using C. The data structures used are stacks for the deck itself as well as for the hands of the dealer and the player.
+The program first creates the total deck using a pre-defined number of decks, then shuffles this deck a pre-defined number of times, and proceeds to deal the cards to the dealer and the player.